Geometric quantum discord for two-qubit X-states: conclusion

 \section{conclusion}

 How can we meaningfully quantify quantum correlations in arbitrary quantum states?
-This question lie at the very heart in quantum correlation theory.
-Not like the quantum coherence theory \cite{Baumgratz2014,streltsov2017A}developed recently which has a easier quantifying, the quantification for quantum discord with a good measure is a hard nut to crack.
-In this paper, we evaluate the Bures-GQD for two-qubit X-states with the method developed in \cite{spehner2013A,spehner2013B}.
-For X-states with $a=d, b=c$, we derive the explicit expression for both quantum and classical correlation in the perspective of geometric, and determine the corresponding closest zero-discord states and zero-correlation states(product states).
-This may help to understand decoherence processes and peculiar feature of quantum correlations during dynamics evolutions.
-For general X-states, on one hand, we calculate the Bures-GQD for these states which has a unique CCS based on the fact that the unique CCS for X-state must be also a X-state.
-On the other hand, a explicit expression for Bures-GQD is given for these states whose corresponding characteristic polynomial (\ref{eq16}) has only two non-zero roots.
-In addition, we provide a upper bound for the Bures-GQD of general X-states based on the minimal Bures distance between the X-state and the set of X-state closest A-classical states.
+This question lies at the very heart of quantum correlation theory.
+In this paper, we evaluate the Bures distance of discord for two-qubit X-states with its connection to quantum state discriminations \cite{spehner2013A,spehner2013B}.
+For a subset of two-qubit X-states, we derive the explicit expression for both quantum and classical correlation in the perspective of geometric, and determine the corresponding closest zero-discord states and zero-correlation states (product states).

+For general X-states, on one hand, we calculate the Bures distance of discord for these states which has a unique CCS based on the fact that the unique CCS for X-state must be also an X-state.
+On the other hand, an explicit expression for Bures distance of discord is given for these states whose corresponding characteristic polynomial (\ref{eq16}) has only two non-zero roots.
+In addition, we provide an upper bound for the Bures distance of discord for general X-states based on the minimal Bures distance between the X-state and the set of X-state closest A-classical states.

-This generalize results previously available only for a three-parameter subset of such states.
-There we maximize the fidelity with the help of the result from quantum state discrimination, it would be of interest to explore another method to calculate the maximum of fidelity which will be helpful for QSD task, vice versa.
+This generalized result is previously available only for a three-parameter subset of such states.
+There we maximize the fidelity with the help of the result from quantum state discrimination, it would be of interest to explore another method to calculate the maximum of fidelity which will be helpful for quantum state discriminations and vice versa.